hewner/CSSEGuide/README.md

 But it's a favor not a sure thing.

 # What should I do if things go bad?

+Coming soon!

 # Internships
-a

-## Being desperate is not attractive!
+Coming soon!